 OFFICE HOURS: The instructors and TAs will use Zoom Conferences to conduct office hours.
-The Office Hours are listed in the class.
+The Office Hours will be listed in the class website the first week of classes.
 Zoom conferences can also be scheduled by appointment.

 COURSE COMMUNICATIONS: For any class-related logistic or content questions, students should use the Course Questions discussion board.
 This will benefit all students that might have similar questions and avoid repetitive questions.
 We will regularly answer all questions posted in the board.
 If a student has a private question, the student should contact the teaching assistants or instructor using the Inbox in Canvas instead.